-The Guanacaste region of Costa Rica is known for its year-round sunny weather and great beaches.
-Not only are Guanacaste beaches some of the best in Costa Rica but they offer plenty of activities too.
+Is there a place better than Costa Rica to take your whole family?
+After all, the Guanacaste region of Costa Rica is known for its year-round sunny weather and great beaches.
+Not only are Guanacaste beaches some of the best in Costa Rica, but they offer plenty of activities too.

-However, our favorite is Playa Avellanas, a beach that doesn’t experience the influx of tourists that other destinations in Costa Rica do but offers amazing surfing spots, great swimming spots and a beautiful laid back environment.
+However, our favorite is Playa Avellanas—a beach that doesn’t experience the influx of tourists that other destinations in Costa Rica do.
+It offers amazing surfing opportunities, great swimming spots, and a beautiful laid-back environment.

 20. Antigua, Guatemala

 You may have heard of Guatemala, but did you know it makes for a wonderful Central American destination for your kids?
 It’s one of the best adventure Honeymoon destinations too!
 Why?
 Because it is a safe city with huge cultural differences and an amazing climate.